 Carrie Underwood Shares Who She Stays Home for Amid Coronavirus Quarantine

-Carrie Underwood is one of many celebrities to have been tagged in the #IStayHomeFor challenge amid the coronavirus quarantine, and the country star shared her contribution on social media on Monday, April 13.
-Dressed in a t-shirt and wearing her hair in braids, the Oklahoma native held up a pink piece of paper that read, "IStayHomeFor my boys," explaining in her caption that she is staying safe amid the coronavirus for her two sons.
+Carrie Underwood is one of many celebrities to have been tagged in the #IStayHomeFor challenge amid the coronavirus quarantine, and the country star shared her contribution on social media on Monday.
+Dressed in a T-shirt and wearing her hair in braids, the Oklahoma native held up a pink piece of paper that read, "IStayHomeFor my boys," explaining in her caption that she is staying safe amid the coronavirus for her two sons.

 View this post on Instagram